AmoseKang/DrQA_cn/readme.md

 ## Installation
 This is a modified version of facebook [DrQA](https://github.com/facebookresearch/DrQA) module.
 This module is for study only.
 To install this module, please install pytorch according to [pytorch.org](http://pytorch.org/)and run the setup.py in python3 environment.
 (3.5, 3.6 both works well) (the setup may cover the facebook DrQA) If I missed some requirements, please just install with pip.
 Then install corenlp with Chinese package according to [CoreNLP offical](https://stanfordnlp.github.io/CoreNLP/), you may specific classpath in environment or in file `drqa\tokenizers\Zh_tokenizer.py`.
 Then you may download vectors and training sets to start your work.
 Download link : [Data](https://pan.baidu.com/s/1geMDxMN), secret: 232d
+Merge drqa folder with original folder, the file contains common data file and zh_dict.json for Chinese_English translation.

 ## Structures
     /data : stores all the data